BitGo/bitgo-cli-v2/README.md

 $ bg address newaddress
 ```

-It will print a list of addresses for the current session wallet.
+It will create a new recieve address on the current session wallet.

 ```json
 {